veracruz-project/icecap/README.md

 implementation with you directly.
 Please feel free to reach out to project lead [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com).

-## Quick start
+## Demo

 See [./demos/hypervisor-demo/README.md](./demos/hypervisor-demo) for
-instructions on how to get a demo of the IceCap Hypervisor up and running.
+instructions on how to build and run a demo of the IceCap Hypervisor.

-## Guided introduction
+## Tutorial

-See [./examples/README.md](./examples) for a guided introduction to the IceCap Framework.
+See [./examples/README.md](./examples) for a tutorial-style introduction to the IceCap Framework.

 ## Supported platforms